-This bill amends the existing law regarding the condemnation of property under the power of eminent domain in New Jersey.
-Specifically, it introduces a new provision that prohibits the condemnation of farmland that is actively supporting agricultural or horticultural production if the condemnor intends to develop that property for purposes other than agricultural or horticultural production.
-This change aims to protect active farmland from being taken for non-agricultural uses, thereby supporting the state's goal of preserving 500,000 acres of farmland.
+This bill amends P.L.1971, c.361 to prohibit the condemnation of farmland that is actively supporting agricultural or horticultural production when the condemnor intends to develop that property for purposes other than agricultural or horticultural production.
+The new legal language specifies that a condemnor cannot initiate condemnation proceedings under the eminent domain law if the property in question is farmland being used for active agricultural or horticultural purposes.
+This change aims to protect farmland from being taken for non-agricultural developments, aligning with New Jersey's goal of preserving 500,000 acres of farmland.

 Statutes affected: